Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 ### Bossa

-Bossa is available for Windows and Apple Mac OS X. Mac OS X users, please see [this forum thread](https://forum.duet3d.com/topic/11445/flashing-firmware-on-mac-os-x) to resolve some issues with it.
+Bossa is available for Windows, Apple macOS and Linux.

+**macOS users:** please see [this forum thread](https://forum.duet3d.com/topic/11445/flashing-firmware-on-mac-os-x) to resolve some issues with Bossa.

+**Duet 3 MB6HC:** When BOSSA is used to flash the SAME70 processor in the MB6HC, the processor uses the USB port in high speed mode (unlike the processors used in other Duets).
+This means that the length and quality of the USB cable is especially important.
+USB cables that can be used to send GCode commands and receive replies to/from a Duet MB6HC that is running RepRapFirmware may not be suitable for flashing the firmware using BOSSA.

+#### Tabs {.tabset}

+##### Windows and macOS

 * Download and install Bossa 1.9.1 from [ShumaTech](https://github.com/shumatech/BOSSA/releases).
 * Load Bossa.
 It usually detects the correct COM port automatically.
 * Check boxes *Erase all*, *Lock*, and *Boot to flash*
 * Browse to the firmware binary file to be installed, then press Write.